Debt Consolidation vs Debt Settlement

-If your debt has reached a crisis point where you you’re paying what you can afford to pay, but not making progress reducing the debt, you’re right to be concerned.
+If your debt has reached a crisis point where you’re paying what you can afford but not making progress in reducing the debt, you’re right to be concerned.

 You’ve likely heard of two solutions — debt consolidation or debt settlement — and you may think they’re interchangeable terms.
 They’re not.

 Debt consolidation and debt settlement are strategies for making debt manageable, but they are different methods and bring different results.
 Debt consolidation reduces the number of creditors you’ll owe and amount of your monthly payment.
 Debt settlement tries to reduce the amount of debt you owe.

 Debt consolidation combines multiple debts into a single payment.
 The four common ways to approach this are:

-- Zero-percent balance transfer.
-Transferring the balance on your credit cards to one that charges 0% interest These usually are available only to consumers with credit scores above 680 and can involve a transfer fee of 2-3% of the balance being transferred.
-The 0% interest rate usually lasts 12 to 18 months, so you need to be disciplined about paying off the debt in that timeframe.
+- Zero-percent balance transfer credit card: Transfer your current credit card balance to a card that charges 0% interest.
+These are usually available only to consumers with credit scores above 680 and can involve a transfer fee of 2%-3% of the balance transferred.
+The 0% interest rate usually lasts 12-18 months, so you must be disciplined about paying off the debt in that timeframe.
 If you have trouble qualifying, you will need to look into debt consolidation options for bad credit.

-- Personal loans.
-Banks, credit unions and online lending companies offer personal loans, at fixed rates that are lower than that offered by credit cards.
+- Personal loans: Banks, credit unions, and online debt consolidation lending companies offer personal loans at fixed rates lower than credit cards.
 These loans also include an origination fee and can require collateral such as your home or car to secure the loan.

-- Home equity lines of credit (HELOCs) and home equity loans also carry relatively low interest rates, but your home serves as collateral and could be lost if you fail to make payments.
-Application fees and closing costs also could be involved.
+- Home equity: Home equity lines of credit (HELOCs) and home equity loans also carry relatively low interest rates, but your home serves as collateral and could be lost if you fail to make payments.
+Application fees and closing costs can be involved.

 Debt consolidation is not a magic bullet.
-Reducing the monthly payments through consolidation can tempt you to take on more debt, but that’s what got you in trouble in the first place.
+Reducing the monthly payments through consolidation can tempt you to take on more debt, which is what got you in trouble in the first place.
 If you don’t increase your payments and control your spending, the problem will continue.
-Also, consolidation loans may extend the payment period, which means it might take longer to pay off the debt and you will pay more interest over the life of the loan.
+Also, consolidation loans may extend the payment period, which means it might take longer to pay off the debt, and you will pay more interest over the life of the loan.

 Understand going in: Creditors aren’t obligated to negotiate or accept a debt settlement offer.
 But, if a creditor thinks your offer is the best chance to get at least some of the debt paid, a settlement is a possibility.
 Usually, to qualify for debt settlement, borrowers must demonstrate a genuine financial hardship that makes it difficult to continue making regular payments on their debts.

 Advantages of Debt Settlement

-The advantages sound almost too good to be true.
+The advantages of debt settlement sound almost too good to be true.
 The settled debt is gone, often for far less money than you owed.
 Debt settlement can relieve the stress and anxiety associated with mounting financial obligations.
 It can help you regain control of your finances and avoid bankruptcy.

 Disadvantages of Debt Settlement